PG Maker: History & Games

 Created by Shoukichi Karekusa using RPG Maker 2000, Ruina is one of the most popular RPGs created with the tool in Japan.

-It combines a traditional JRPG combat with inspirations from tabletop RPGs and CYOA books — you explore dungeons room by room, dealing with illustrated encounters and battles.
+It combines traditional JRPG combat with inspirations from tabletop RPGs and CYOA books — you explore dungeons room by room, dealing with illustrated encounters and battles.
 The game features four playable characters, each with their own story, and was later adapted into a two-part novel.

 A surreal RPG created by Belgian duo Mortis Ghost and Alias Conrad Coldwood, OFF cast you as The Batter, a cryptic man with a baseball bat who wishes to purify the world of spectres.